Battle of Dōmyōji

-The Battle
+Battle

-On 5 June, Gotō Mototsugu and his forces were at Dōmyōji, a low-lying section of land north of Komatsu-yama on the opposite side of the Ishikawa river which is a tributary of the Yamato-gawa river.
+On 5 June, Gotō Mototsugu and his forces were at Dōmyōji, a low-lying section of land north of Komatsu-yama on the opposite side of the Ishikawa river which is a tributary of the Yamato-gawa.
 In order to take their positions on Komatsu-yama they would have to ford the Ishikawa river.
 As they were doing so, scouts reported that the Eastern Army had exited the pass through the range and were moving up the southern slopes of Komatsu-yama.

 At 4:00 AM, Gotō Mototsugu and his samurai made a dash to Komatsu-yama in order to push the Tokugawa forces back.

-By 5:00 AM, Gotō Mototsugu was forced back to the summit of Komatsu-yama by a strong attack by the enemy.
-All this time Gotō Mototsugu was awaiting the planned arrival of reinforcements which had been delayed by thick fog.
+By 5:00 AM, Gotō Mototsugu was forced back to the summit of Komatsu-yama by a strong attack from the enemy.
+During this, Gotō Mototsugu was awaiting the planned arrival of reinforcements which had been delayed by thick fog.

 At 10:00 AM, Gotō Mototsugu was shot and committed ritual suicide.
-With his death, his remaining samurai forces lost control of Komatsuyama and were forced to fight as they were pushed down the southern slope of Komatsu-yama and across the Ishikawa river.
+With his death, his remaining samurai forces lost control of Komatsu-yama and were forced to fight as they were pushed down the southern slope and across the Ishikawa river.
 As the fog cleared, the Osaka Army forces on the southern side of the Ishikawa river had been revealed.
 Susukida Kanesuke led the left flank of the Osaka Army.
 After advancing, the Eastern Army cleared the Ishikawa and made their way up the gentle slope of Dōmyōji.
 Susukida Kanesuke and his samurai fought them fiercely in an area next to Emperor Ingyo's massive tomb.
-Susukida Kanesuke, who was in disgrace at the time, fought valiantly although dying in battle and in doing so, he redeemed his honor.
+Susukida Kanesuke, who was in disgrace at the time, fought and died in battle.
+In doing so, he redeemed his honor.

-Sanada Yukimura in command of the Osaka Army on the right of Susukida Kanesuke was taken on by Date Masamune in the area of Emperor Ōjin's Tomb and Konda Hachiman Shrine.
-This fight took place at around 12:00 and by 5:00 PM Sanada Yukimura made the decision to begin a retreat towards Osaka Castle having already lost two powerful commanders.
+Sanada Yukimura in command of the Osaka Army under Susukida Kanesuke began combat with Date Masamune in the area of Emperor Ōjin's Tomb and Konda Hachiman Shrine around 12:00 PM.
+By 5:00 PM Sanada Yukimura made the decision to begin a retreat towards Osaka Castle having already lost two powerful commanders.
 Tokugawa Tadateru, the sixth son of Tokugawa Ieyasu was given the order to pursue Sanada's force, but he refused.
 His refusal later led to his exile at Kōya-san.

 Sanada Yukimura and his army successfully disengaged in retreat from the Eastern Army.

-Geographical Notes
+Geographical notes

 This region has been renamed Tamate-yama, but the geographic features of this battle are still referred to as part of Komatsu-yama.
 The pass through the range, the rivers, and tombs remain, giving any interested party the chance to visit and visualize this battle.